lmchj/sombrero/README.md

 ## A generator of random tests

-This is __Sombrero__, a project whose aim is to ease the task of design tests, mainly for upper mathematics courses.
+This is __sombrero__, a project whose aim is to ease the task of design tests, mainly for upper mathematics courses.

 It is sometimes a pain in the ass to design examination tests for courses that require proofs.
 If you make right (I mean, as a responsible teacher) the process is something like this: